 - assess custodial workers’ awareness of asbestos presence and management in schools through an online survey of custodial workers in Ontario schools

-This study was initiated by the Ministry of Labour because of concern about asbestos exposure in school buildings and the potential for increased risk of asbestos-related disease for custodial workers.
-The ubiquitous use of asbestos in Canadian schools built before 1975 has created a potential hazard.
-These 40+ year old buildings have asbestos containing materials (ACM) that may be deteriorating, and when disturbed these materials have the potential to become airborne and settle onto surfaces.
+This study was initiated by the Ministry of Labour because of concerns about asbestos exposure in school buildings and the potential for increased risk of asbestos-related disease for custodial workers.
+Asbestos was widely used in Canada in the construction of public buildings including elementary and secondary schools.
+These buildings may have asbestos-containing materials (ACM) and although the exact amount is unknown, this may have created a potential hazard.
+If the ACM is not well managed or controlled, it may deteriorate and asbestos fibres may become airborne and settle onto surfaces.
 Asbestos fibres on surfaces are an indicator that asbestos is not controlled.
-An additional concern with settled dust containing asbestos is that routine housekeeping or maintenance work has the potential to expose workers or further contaminate the building environment by re-suspending the asbestos fibers.
+An additional concern with settled dust containing asbestos is that routine housekeeping or maintenance work has the potential to expose workers.
+Little is known about how asbestos is managed in schools across the province.

 Funding for this study was received from the Ontario Ministry of Labour.